<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2374554&amp;fmt=gif">

 Reliable payment processing depends on more than successful testing in ideal lab conditions.
 In live retail environments, payment terminals must continue to perform when networks are congested, RF interference is present, signal coverage is weak, or devices are operating at the edge of reliable connectivity.

-By combining realistic network simulation, automated transaction testing and detailed evidence capture, Nextgen helped the customer understand how their payment terminals behaved under challenging field conditions.
-The findings supported more confident deployment planning, clearer installation guidance and improved readiness for live store environments.
+By combining realistic network simulation, automated transaction testing and detailed evidence capture, Nextgen can help retail solution providers and payment terminal providers how connected payment devices behave under challenging field conditions.
+This supports more confident deployment planning, clearer installation guidance and improved readiness for live store environments.

 To learn more about how Nextgen can support retail technology validation, payment terminal testing and connected device deployment, please contact us today or call +44 3331 120 000.